 This factsheet seeks to answer some frequently asked questions when we receive a complaint about the service provided by any independent NHS primary care provider (this includes, for example, a dentist, optician or pharmacy).
 It does not cover every detail about what we do but more information is available at www.ombudsman.wales.

-All new complaints are considered by our Complaints Advice Team, who will be responsible for the initial assessment of a complaint.
+All new complaints are considered by our Intake and Assessment Teams, who will be responsible for the initial assessment of a complaint.
 At this stage, one of the Team may contact you about the complaint requesting additional information about the complaint.

 What aspects of service can we consider?

 We can consider complaints about service failure or maladministration in relation to any service provided and funded in full or in part under an NHS contract.
 Examples of this would be concerns about NHS eye examinations, NHS dental care or relating to dispensing NHS prescriptions.
 Members of the public can approach us if they remain unhappy with the response they have received to their complaint.
 We expect any complaint to have been made to you, as the provider, in the first instance so that you have had the opportunity to respond to it and resolve it.

 Do we have the authority to request a patient’s complaint information at this stage?

 Our formal power to require your practice to provide information only takes effect once an investigation has been started (see below).
 However, we also have powers to take action in addition to or instead of conducting an investigation, which may include obtaining information required to determine whether to start an investigation.

 Where we request information from your practice, which may include clinical records, this information will be required for the performance of the statutory function set out in the Public Services Ombudsman (Wales) Act 2019.
 In line with Data Protection legislation, we do not normally obtain the individual’s consent on the basis that we are performing our public task, as set out in our governing legislation.
 The individual is informed of this approach in the relevant Privacy Notice, provided at the outset for their complaint.